C4ptainCrunch/thesis/source/index.rst

   | C | 4            | 6            | 7            | 9            |
   +---+--------------+--------------+--------------+--------------+

-We see that in a match of A against B, A wins 1 where in B against A, both win 0.
+We see that in a match of A against B, A wins 1 wherein B against A, both win 0.
 So we can say :math:`A \succ B`.
 By enumerating all possible matches between ordered pairs of these agents, we see that :math:`A \succ B`, :math:`B \succ C` and :math:`C \succ A`.
 This cycle in :math:`\succ` proves that the relation :math:`\succeq` is not transitive at least in some cases.